mohamicorp/search-for-stash-issues/README.md

 ### Administration
-Search for Stash has advanced configuration settings.
+Search for Bitbucket has advanced configuration settings.
 These settings should only be adjusted by advanced users.

 | Setting  | Description |
 | ------------- | ------------- |